 Obsessed with the digital world from a young age, Amanda got her start on social media at age 11.
 By age 25, it became more than just a place to connect with friends and family—it became a place to run a business as she launched McLernon & Co.
 While growing her social media agency, she began to spend more and more time on social media as she used it for her clients, her own business, and her personal needs.
 Eventually, she was clocking in over ten hours a day online as an online business owner, social activist, and a social butterfly.
 The result?
 A social media addiction which led to a personal depression that lasted from 2016-2019.

-Amanda realized she needed help, and after a few months of traditional cognitive therapy, she took her therapist’s advice and taught herself to be a therapist for herself.
-Amanda has spent the last four years self-studying the connection between cognitive therapy, positive psychology, habits and addiction cycles, social media, and mindfulness.
+Amanda realized she needed help.
+With the help of a cognitive therapist, she began to explore and study the connection between cognitive therapy, positive psychology, habits and addiction cycles, social media, and mindfulness.
 Hear the whole story here!

 Now, Amanda is paying those lessons forward.
 Through speaking and coaching engagements, she teaches others how to be mindful of their time, activity, and energy on social media.
 During her talks, Amanda also covers how she created habits that helped her confront her addictive scrolling and reduce the resulting anxiety and depression.